michaelachrisco/accelapy/README.md

 `pip install accelapy`

 You may need to get your payload from Accela for your environment.
+See: [Password Credential Login](https://developer.accela.com/docs/construct-passwordCredentialLogin.html) for more information.

 ```python
 from accelapy.client import AccelaClient